nfdi4plants/nfdi4plants_ontology/README.md

 We welcome every contribution!
 If a specific term, relationship or an existing external ontology needed for annotating your data with Swate is missing from the DataPLANT database, you can open an issue.
 We provide a variety of issue templates depending on your wishes:

-- **Add new term:** Suggest a new term to be added to dpbo
+- **Add new term:** Suggest a new term to be added to DPBO
-- **Import term:** Suggest a term to import from a registered ontology into dpbo
+- **Import term:** Suggest a term to import from a registered ontology into DPBO
 - **Import ontology:** Request the import of an already existing ontology into the SwateDB if you need >60% of terms from the ontology to annotate your data
-- **Add synonym:** Suggest a synonym for an already existing dpbo term
+- **Add synonym:** Suggest a synonym for an already existing DPBO term
 - **Fix/add xref:** Suggest a new xref or report issue about an incorrect xref
 - **Custom template:** For all other issues or concerns